Obligation

-An obligation is a course of action that someone is required to take, whether legal or moral.
+An obligation is a course of action which someone is required to take, be it a legal obligation or a moral obligation.
 Obligations are constraints; they limit freedom.
 People who are under obligations may choose to freely act under obligations.
 Obligation exists when there is a choice to do what is morally good and what is morally unacceptable.
 There are also obligations in other normative contexts, such as obligations of etiquette, social obligations, religious, and possibly in terms of politics, where obligations are requirements which must be fulfilled.
 These are generally legal obligations, which can incur a penalty for non-fulfilment, although certain people are obliged to carry out certain actions for other reasons as well, whether as a tradition or for social reasons.

 Obligations vary from person to person: for example, a person holding a political office will generally have far more obligations than an average adult citizen, who themselves will have more obligations than a child.
 Obligations are generally granted in return for an increase in an individual's rights or power.

 Other uses

+Biology

-The term obligate can also be used in a biological context, in reference to species which must occupy a certain niche or behave in a certain way in order to survive.
+The term "obligate" can also be used in a biological context, in reference to species which must occupy a certain niche or behave in a certain way in order to survive.
 In biology, the opposite of obligate is facultative, meaning that a species is able to behave in a certain way and may do so under certain circumstances, but that it can also survive without having to behave this way.
 For example, species of salamanders in the family Proteidae are obligate paedomorphs, whereas species belonging to the Ambystomatidae are facultative paedomorphs.

+Finance

+In finance, "obligated" refers to funds within authorised budgets which have become legally binding expenditure commitments e.g. through letting a contract.

+Catholicism

 In the Catholic Church, Holy Days of Obligation or Holidays of Obligation, less commonly called Feasts of Precept, are the days on which, as canon 1247 of the 1983 Code of Canon Law states, the faithful are obliged to participate in the Mass.